Aurodium Legion

 Important

-If you lose, sell, destroy, or otherwise fail to retain possession of a bounty puck, you will not be able to claim the bounty, even if you successfully complete the contract!
+If you lose, sell, or otherwise fail to retain possession of a bounty puck that is not destroyed, you will not be able to claim the bounty, even if you successfully complete the contract!

 Giving away, or re-selling, bounty pucks will cause you to lose 75% of the amount of reputation lost for a failed contract, if the contract ultimately fails.
 Additionally, you will only earn 25% of the reputation reward if the player you transfer the puck to completes the bounty.
 Turning in a second-hand puck only rewards you 75% of the reputation reward, while you will be responsible for 25% of the reputation loss upon contract failure.